At a glance

 The smartest way to evaluate nattokinase is not to chase the biggest mg number.

+Quality comes before marketing.
 For an activity-based ingredient, a large mg number does not automatically mean a better product.
+Human evidence also needs context, because study outcomes depend on the endpoint measured, the dose used, and the population studied.

-Any product positioned around fibrin-related support should be discussed with clear guardrails, not just bold benefits.
+Safety is part of quality.
+Any nattokinase product positioned around fibrin-related support should be discussed with clear guardrails, not only bold benefits.

 What it is